konradduleba/bucig-shop-web/README.md

 30.12.2023:
 1. Connect STRAPI to the frontend
 2. Upload NextJS and Strapi into custom domain

+05.01.2024:
+1. Add ability to login via Google and Github providers

 ### Next steps
 - Create POC for product configuration and his preview in 3D using ThreeJS
 - Fill the page with an example products
-- Create user's dashboard page (loggin via apple/google)
+- Create user's dashboard page
 - Add ability to pay for the product via credit card

 ### Final step